aimer63/fire/docs/configuration_guide.md

 - Always include a rebalance for year 0.
 - Only liquid assets can be rebalanced or withdrawn to cover expenses.
-- Real estate is not included in rebalancing or liquid withdrawals.
+- Real estate being defined as illiquid is not included in rebalancing or liquid withdrawals.

 ---